Ciidarlytics/World_Health_Organization_Suicide_Rate_Analysis_Power_BI/README.md

 # World_Health_Organization_Suicide_Rate_Analysis_Power_BI
 This data analysis project uses Power BI to provide insightful dashboards and reports to aid in the prevention of suicidal factors and the reduction of suicide rates.
+I analyzed and presented a dataset provided by the World Health Organization (W.H.O.) on global suicide rates.
+The dataset consists of key variables, including Country, Year, Sex, Number of Suicides, Populations, Suicides per 100 thousand population, GDP, GDP per capita, and Generations, I executed a comprehensive analysis using Microsoft Power BI and presented my findings based on specific queries.

 ## Dataset:
 <a href="https://1drv.ms/x/c/61463550dfbf1fe0/EW3wdsJrIX5OrBJoiA_qNBoBaaeg4X4KGvjfrE0Vj820uw?e=JlD6aZ">Suicide_Rate_Data</a>